-- 3.8.4 Local commercial uses may be permitted in the following built forms: - a) small single-use buildings such as those occupied by a convenience store or a medical office; - b) a plaza form at varying scales containing multiple commercial uses; - c) a main street configuration with multiple commercial uses; or, - d) multiple storey buildings with the local commercial uses on the ground floor and residential units above. - 3.8.5 The City shall encourage numbers and sizes of local commercial uses to adequately serve local residents. - 3.8.6 Local commercial uses may be permitted on a range of site areas not exceeding 4 hectares and at a range of scales not exceeding a total gross floor area of 10,000 square metres per site.
+- 3.8.4 Local commercial uses may be permitted in the following built forms: - a) small single-use buildings such as those occupied by a convenience store or a medical office; - b) a plaza form at varying scales containing multiple commercial uses; - c) a main street configuration with multiple commercial uses; or, - d) multiple storey buildings with the local commercial uses on the ground floor and residential units above. - 3.8.5 The City shall encourage numbers and sizes of local commercial uses to adequately serve local residents. - 4 hectares and at a range of scales not exceeding a total gross floor area of 10,000 square metres per site.
 All adjacent parcels and parcels at the intersection of roadways developed for local commercial uses shall be considered as one local commercial site.